-PRAYER FOR RELIEF

-WHEREFORE, Plaintiff prays for entry of judgment as follows:

-- 1. For injunctive relief enjoining Harbor and DDS from: - a.
-Violating California's prohibition on discrimination in state-funded programs, Gov't Code § 11135;

-- b.
-Committing an illegal expenditure of public funds by continuing to administer state-funded programs and services in a manner that discriminates against Hispanic/Latinx consumers and substantially impairs the accomplishment of the objectives of the Lanterman Act (Welfare and Institutions Code Sections 4500-4885) with respect to Hispanic/Latinx consumers, Civ.
+1 Harbor consumers and their families will continue to be injured as a result.
+2 PRAYER FOR RELIEF 3 WHE REFORE, Petitioner and Plaintiff prays for entry of judgment as follows: 4 1.
+1. For a peremptory writ of mandate and injunctive relief commanding Harbor 5 and DDS to: 6 Comply with California's prohibition on discrimination in state-funded 7 programs, Gov't Code § 11135; 8 b.
+Refrain from committing an illegal expenditure of public funds by 9 ceasing to administer state-funded programs and services in a manner 10 that discriminates against Hispanic/Latinx consumers and substantially 11 impairs the accomplishment of the objectives of the Lanterman Act 12 (Welfare and Institutions Code Sections 4500-4885) with respect to 13 Hispanic/Latinx consumers, Civ.
 Proc.
-Code § 526a; - c.
-Violating the Lanterman Act, Welf. & Inst.
-Code §§ 4500-4885 by: - i.
-Failing to develop and implement policies and practices for inhome supports, including respite and personal attendant services, that facilitate equity for Hispanic/Latinx consumers, consider every possible way to assist families in maintaining their children at home, Welf. & Inst.
-Code § 4685; - ii.
-Applying policies and practices that: - 1.
-Restrict residents of a consumer's home from serving as the consumer's provider; - Condition access to in-home supports on parents categorically ineligible to serve as IHSS providers (including due to immigration status) applying to serve as IHSS providers; - Disregard the presence of other family members, including children, in the home in need of care or supervision; and - Predetermine hours for in-home supports, regardless of the individual needs and circumstances of the consumer and family. - iii.
-Failing to develop and implement a service coordination policy that addresses the duty of Harbor and service coordinators to:
+Code § 526a; and 14 c.
+Comply with the Lanterman Act, Welf. & Inst.
+Code §§ 4500-4885: 15 i.
+Develop and implement policies and practices for in-home 16 supports, including respite and personal attendant services, that 17 facilitate equity for Hispanic/Latinx consumers, consider every 18 possible way to assist families in maintaining their children at 19 home, Welf. & Inst.
+Code § 4685, and refrain from applying 20 policies and practices that: 21 1.
+Restrict residents of a consumer's home from serving as 22 the consumer's provider; 23 2.
+Condition access to in-home supports on parents 24 categorically ineligible to serve as IHSS providers 25 (including due to immigration status) applying to serve as 3 26 IHSS providers; 27 /// 28 /// 26 - VERIFIED PETITION FOR WRIT OF MANDATE AND COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF

-1. Conduct Individual Program Plan meetings and assess for services using person-centered practices that take into account consumer and family input about Individual Program Plan development and provider choice, Welf. & Inst.
-Code §§ 4646, 4646.5:

-- 2. Identify and pursue generic resources, Welf. & Inst.
-Code §§ 4647, 4659; - 3.
-Provide advocacy assistance to help consumers and families access any benefits to which they are entitled, Welf. & Inst.
-Code § 4685(c)(1); - 4.
-Timely secure, through purchasing or by obtaining from generic agencies or other resources, services and supports specified in the consumer's Individual Program Plan, Welf. & Inst.
-Code §§ 4647, 4685(c)(1); and - 5.
-Ensure that no gaps occur in the provision of services and supports, including providing funding to address unmet needs while generic resources are being pursued, Welf. & Inst.
-Code §§ 4501, 4648(g). - iv.
-Failing to develop and implement a notice of action policy which requires Harbor to issue legally adequate notices of action when Harbor decides to reduce, terminate, or change services set forth in a consumer's Individual Program Plan, Welf. & Inst.
-Code §§ 4701, 4710(a)(1). - 2.
-For injunctive relief mandating Harbor and DDS to adopt and implement policies and procedures in compliance with state law and to develop necessary measures to ensure that regional center service coordinators and other staff provide services in a non-discriminatory manner;
+1 3.
+Disregard the presence of other family members, 2 including children, in the home in need of care or 3 supervision; and 4 4.
+Predetermine hours for in-home supports, regardless of 5 the individual needs and circumstances of the consumer 6 and family.
+7 ii.
+Devel op and implement a service coordination policy that 8 addres sses the duty of Harbor and service coordinators to: 9 1.
+Conduct Individual Program Plan meetings and assess for 10 services using person-centered practices that take into 11 account consumer and family input about Individual 12 Program Plan development and provider choice, Welf. & 13 Inst.
+Code §§ 4646, 4646.5; 14 2.
+Identify and pursue generic resources, Welf. & Inst.
+Code 15 §§ 4647, 4659; 16 3.
+Provide advocacy assistance to help consumers and 17 families access any benefits to which they are entitled, 18 Welf. & Inst.
+Code § 4685(c)(1); 19 4.
+Timely secure, through purchasing or by obtaining from 20 generic agencies or other resources, services and supports 21 specified in the consumer's Individual Program Plan, 22 Welf. & Inst.
+Code §§ 4647, 4685(c)(1); and 23 5.
+Ensure that no gaps occur in the provision of services and 24 supports, including providing funding to address unmet 25 needs while generic resources are being pursued, Welf. & 26 Inst.
+Code §§ 4501, 4648(g).
+27 iii.
+Deve elop and implement a notice of action policy which 28 requires Harbor to issue legally adequate notices of action 77 27 VERIFIEI D PFTI TION FOR WRIT OF MANDATE AND COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF